-reasonable notice of the intent to take vacation is given to the ACLU; and

-- (i) the vacation period does not conflict with the vacation period requested by a more senior Employee in the same department with similar responsibilities.
+- 1) After one (1) month of employment, Employees shall accrue vacation credit for each complete month of service at the rate of 1.83 days per month (22 days per year). - 2) Employees currently receiving 25 vacation days shall be legacied at that level and those hired before April 1, 2018 shall become entitled to 25 days upon reaching 10 years of service. - 3) Vacation season shall run from June 15 through Labor Day.
+Employees are entitled to take vacation at any time during the vacation season, provided: (i) reasonable notice of the intent to take vacation is given to the ACLU; and - (i) the vacation period does not conflict with the vacation period requested by a more senior Employee in the same department with similar responsibilities.
 Regardless of a conflict, a request for vacation during this period shall not unreasonably be denied.
-This shall not be construed to preclude the Employer from granting any Employee's request that part or all of the Employee's vacation be taken at some other time, which request shall not unreasonably be denied. - 4) At the Employee's option, a maximum of ten (10) unused vacation days may be carried over from one year and added to the Employee's vacation in the next year. - 5) Upon mutual agreement between the Employee and the Employer, a maximum of five (5) vacation days per year may be taken in money rather than time. - 6) No Paralegals shall lose vacation days already accrued as a result of the September 18, 2015 Paralegal Memorandum of Agreement (Revised).
+This shall not be construed to preclude the Employer from granting any Employee's request that part or all of the Employee's vacation be taken at some other time, which request shall not unreasonably be denied. - 4) At the Employee's option, a maximum of fifteen (15) unused vacation days may be carried over from one year and added to the Employee's vacation in the next year. - 5) Upon mutual agreement between the Employee and the Employer, a maximum of five (5) vacation days per year may be taken in money rather than time. - 6) No Paralegals shall lose vacation days already accrued as a result of the September 18, 2015 Paralegal Memorandum of Agreement (Revised). - 7) In the event the ACLU agrees in a collective bargaining agreement with ACLU Staff United to a vacation provision more favorable than the terms of the vacation provision in this Agreement, the Union may request a reopener of the Agreement limited to the subject of vacation.

-ARTICLE 11 - SICK LEAVE
+ARTICLE 12 - SICK LEAVE